-- (a) Any Fellow elected under the provisions of cl.
+(a) Any Fellow elected under the provisions of cl.
 2(i) or 2(ii) may at any time during the tenure of such Fellowship submit in writing to the Warden and Fellows proposals for some definite scholarly work in the College or the University or, under the direction of the College or the University, elsewhere.
-The Warden and Fellows may elect without further examination any Fellow who has submitted such proposal to a Fellowship tenable for such period commencing not before the expiration of two years, and ending not later than the expiration of seven years, subject to the proviso in cl.
-2(i)(f) above, from the day of original election, as the Warden and Fellows shall determine, with an annual emolument of such amount as the College shall from time to time prescribe. - (b) If it appears that a Fellow elected under this sub-clause is no longer engaged on the scholarly work approved by the College the Warden and Fellows may elect the Fellow to a Fellowship under cl.
-2(ii) above. - 3. - (i) The Warden and Fellows may at a Stated General Meeting by the votes of two-thirds of those present and voting resolve to elect after advertisement to a Post-Doctoral Research Fellowship such number of persons as they shall specify in the resolution who have shown ability to engage in original research.
-The Warden and Fellows shall elect the candidate or candidates who appear to them to be of the greatest merit and most fit to advance the purposes of the College as set out in Statute III, cl.
-1(ii). - (ii) The Warden and Fellows shall from time to time regulate by By-Law the conditions under which a person may be a candidate for election to a Fellowship of this class. - (iii) If the Warden and Fellows judge that there are fewer candidates than the number determined under cl.
-3(i) above of sufficient merit for election they shall not be bound to proceed to an election. - (iv) A Post-Doctoral Research Fellowship shall be tenable for five years from the date of election or from such later date as the Warden and Fellows may determine. - (v) A Fellow elected under this clause who wishes to conduct advanced study, scholarship or research elsewhere than in Oxford shall be entitled, on the recommendation of the Academic Purposes Committee, to intermit the Fellowship for a single period of not less than twelve months nor more than twenty-four months; in which case the Fellowship shall be tenable for an equivalent additional period after the expiry of five years.
-During any period of intermission the Fellows shall be in all respects under these Statutes and By-Laws made thereunder in the same position as an Emeritus Fellow.
+The Warden and Fellows may elect without examination any Fellow who has submitted such proposal to a Fellowship tenable for such period commencing not before the expiration of two years, and ending not later than the expiration of seven years, subject to the proviso in cl.
+2(i)(e) above, from the day of original election, as the Warden and Fellows shall determine, with an annual emolument of such amount as the College shall from time to time prescribe.

+(b) If it appears that a Fellow elected under this sub-clause is no longer engaged on the scholarly work approved by the College the Warden and Fellows may elect the Fellow to a Fellowship under cl.
+2(ii) above.

+- (i) The Warden and Fellows may at a Stated General Meeting by the votes of two-thirds of those present and voting resolve to elect after advertisement to a Post-Doctoral Research Fellowship such number of persons as they shall specify in the resolution who have shown ability to engage in original research. - (ii) No person shall be eligible for a Fellowship of this class unless that person has submitted as evidence of fitness to be appointed to the Fellowship either (i) the candidate's doctoral thesis submitted for that degree or presented in a form which is in the opinion of the Warden complete or substantially complete or (ii) published work which is, in the opinion of the Warden, equivalent. - (iii)The Warden and Fellows shall in pursuance of a resolution under sub-clause (i) above elect the candidate or candidates who appear to them to be of the greatest merit and most fit to advance the purposes of the College as set out in Statute III, cl.
+1(ii). - (iv) If the Warden and Fellows judge that there are fewer candidates than the number determined under cl.
+3(i) above of sufficient merit for election they shall not be bound to proceed to an election.
+If the Warden and Fellows judge that there are more candidates than determined under cl.
+3(i) above of sufficient merit for election they may in their discretion elect more than such number, but shall not be bound to do so. - (v) A Post-Doctoral Research Fellowship shall be tenable for five years from the date of election or from such later date as the Warden and Fellows may determine. - (vi) A Fellow elected under this clause who wishes to conduct advanced study, scholarship or research elsewhere than in Oxford shall be entitled, on the recommendation of the Academic Purposes Committee, to intermit the Fellowship for a single period of not less than twelve months nor more than twenty-four months; in which case the Fellowship shall be tenable for an equivalent additional period after the expiry of five years.
+During any period of intermission the Fellows shall be in all respects under these Statutes and By-Laws made thereunder in the same position as an Emeritus Fellow elected under cl.
+14.